 Me: “I waited three days in the hotel and YOU never showed up!!
 YOU never left a note!”

 It took a while for both us to calm down.
-We boarded the train, found seats and hashed it all out.
+We boarded the train, found seats and started to hash it all out.
 In the end, we figured out what happened, and the answer was agonizingly simple.

 When I had arrived at the hotel on that first day and requested our room, the reception desk gave me one room.
 When Matt arrived later that day with the same request, the reception desk gave him a different room.
 When I didn’t see Matt that first day, I assumed that he had simply not come back; when he didn't see me, he assumed that I had never checked in.